kialoenn/COMP-2800-Team-BBY-25-NatureGO/Readme.md

     /reviews.js                        # Functions used for display restaurant detail /searchFunction.js                 # Functions used for search ├── css                                # Folder for styles
+    /404.css                           # The style for our 404 error page
-    /editProfileStyle.css              # The style used for editing profile /mainStyle.css                     # The style used for main page /ownerStyle.css                    # The style used for owner page /profile.css                       # The style used for profile page /searchStyle.css                   # The style used for search bar ├── html                               # Folder for html pages /editProfileStyle.css              # The style used for editing profile /mainStyle.css                     # The style used for main page /ownerStyle.css                    # The style used for owner page /profile.css                       # The style used for profile page /searchStyle.css                   # The style used for search bar ├── fonts                              # Folder for fonts
+    /AboutUs.css                       # The style used for About us page /Collections.css                   # The style used for Collections page /Customization.css                 # The style used for Customizations page /info.css                          # The style used for info page /leaderboard.css                   # The style for our leaderboard page /login.css                         # The style used for login page /map.css                           # The style used for map page /profile.css                       # The style used for profile page /style.css                         # The style used for nav bar /upload.css                        # The style used for upload page ├── html                               # Folder for html pages /404.html                          # The html used for 404 error page /AboutUs.html                      # The html used for About Us page /collections.html                  # The html used for Collections page /Customization.html                # The html used for Customizations page /imageTest.html                    # The html used for image test page /index.html                        # The html used for index page /info.html                         # The html used for info page /leaderboard.html                  # The html used for leaderboard page /login.html                        # The html used for login page /map.html                          # The html used for map page /profile.html                      # The html used for profile page /upload.html                       # The html used for upload page ├── fonts                              # Folder for fonts
     /editProfileStyle.css              # The style used for editing profile /mainStyle.css                     # The style used for main page